Jayveeeee24/iSpeak-Signs/README.md

 DEBUG NOTES

+v1.1r10 4/14
+- last commit before implementing sign language recognition
+- changed profile editing name no. of characters to 10 from 8, and allow to have spaces

 v1.1r9 4/11
 - changed implementation of removing items in favorites (getAdapterPosition to getAbsoluteAdapterPosition)
 - changed implementation of videoview in cvsu fragment to exoplayer